tkhamez/neucore/doc/features.md

 ### Removing Characters

-When a character is transferred to another EVE account, it is removed from its current player account and deleted.
+If an EVE character is deleted or transferred to another EVE account, it will also be removed from its current player account.

-Characters can also be manually removed from a player's account.
+A player can also manually delete a character if that is enabled in the system setting.

+All character removals are recorded and visible to the user admin.

 ### Deactivation